2022 Commonwealth Games: Host selection

-Two cities initially launched bids for the games; Durban, South Africa, and Edmonton, Canada.
+Two cities initially launched bids for the games: Durban, South Africa, and Edmonton, Canada.
 Edmonton withdrew its bid in February 2015, leaving Durban as the only bid to go forward to CGF General Assembly in September 2015.
 Durban initially secured the right to host the games, as they were the sole bidder for the event.
 The city previously considered bidding for the 2020 or 2024 Summer Olympics, but later dropped the idea as it wanted to focus on the 2022 Commonwealth Games.
 It would have marked the first time the games were held in Africa and the second time a Commonwealth republic would have hosted, following Delhi, India, in 2010.
 The games were set to open on 18 July 2022, coinciding with the birthday of the late South African president, Nelson Mandela.
 It was reported in February 2017 that Durban might be unable to host the games due to financial constraints.
 This was confirmed one month later on 13 March 2017 when the CGF stripped Durban of their rights to host the Games.

 The bidding process for the 2022 Commonwealth Games was relaunched in March 2017 where English cities Birmingham and Liverpool expressed their interests in hosting the Games.
-On 14 March 2017, Manchester also expressed an interest in hosting the Games.

-By April 2017, the British Government asked city councils to submit proposals for hosting the 2022 Games.
+On 14 March 2017, Manchester also expressed an interest in hosting the Games.By April 2017, the British Government asked city councils to submit proposals for hosting the 2022 Games.
 Only Birmingham and Liverpool submitted official applications to the Department for Digital, Culture, Media and Sport.
 London declined to bid, as it was focusing its efforts on preparing for the World Athletics and Para Athletics Championships.
 On 27 April 2017, Manchester City Council announced that Manchester would not bid for the Games but could co-host the Games with other English cities.
 In early September 2017, Birmingham was selected over Liverpool for the recommended bid for England.

 The CGF announced that the deadline for the submission of bids was 30 September 2017 and its executive board was expected to announce the host by the end of 2017.
 Commonwealth Games England submitted the Birmingham bid before the deadline to the CGF to host the 2022 Games.
 However, it was announced that the bid was not fully compliant, and the bidding process was extended until 30 November 2017.
 The CGF had 170 questions regarding Birmingham's bid.
 On 21 December 2017, Birmingham was awarded for the 2022 Games as Durban's replacement host.
 Louise Martin, president of the CGF, made the official announcement at a press conference at the Arena Academy in Birmingham.

 Development and preparation

-The Birmingham Organising Committee for the 2022 Commonwealth Games (BOCCG) is responsible for the planning and operational delivery of the Games.
+The Birmingham Organising Committee for the 2022 Commonwealth Games (BOCCG) was responsible for the planning and operational delivery of the Games.
 This includes sport, venue and competition management, ticket sales, all ceremonies and the Queen's Baton Relay.
 The headquarters of the organising committee is located in One Brindleyplace building and has taken up the office until December 2022.